americanexpress/unify-jdocs/readme.md

 This is a typical scenario in the use of APIs which can return extra blocks and paths which may not be present in the model document and which we may not be interested in.
 If we were to validate at the time of creating the document, the model validations would fail unless we kept the model document in sync with all the changes happening on the API side.
-Most of the times, this is not possible as the teams are separate and there is no reason that adding fields to the response which we are not interested in should cause a failure.
+Most times, this is not possible as the teams are separate and there is no reason that adding fields to the response which we are not interested in should cause a failure.

-The validation mechanism can be set at the whole of JDocs level or at a per document level.
+The validation mechanism can be set at the whole of JDocs level or at a per-document level.
 To set the validation mechanism at a JDocs level, initialize JDocs by specifying the validation type in the `init` method as below.
 This validation type will come into effect for all typed documents unless a validation type has been specified explicitly for a document: